Sand goby

 The sand goby (Pomatoschistus minutus), also known as a polewig or pollybait, is a species of ray-finned fish native to marine and brackish European waters from the Baltic Sea through the Mediterranean Sea and into the Black Sea where it occurs in sandy or muddy areas of inshore waters at depths of from 4 to 200 m.
 This species can reach a length of 11 cm TL.
 This species is sometimes kept in public aquariums.
 The sand goby is of a sandy colour, with darker markings on the sides and a creamy-white underside.
-In the breeding season the male fish has blue spot at the rear of the first dorsal fin, ringed with white.
+In the breeding season the male fish has a blue spot at the rear of the first dorsal fin, ringed with white.
 The fish has a slender body, and the head is about a quarter of the total length.

 Description

 The sand goby has two dorsal fins with a wider gap between them than the common goby (Pomatoschistus microps), the anterior one consisting of six soft spines and the posterior one eight to eleven soft rays.
 The pelvic fins are fused with the anal fins.
 There are 58 to 72 scales along the lateral line and these scales are rather smaller than those of the common goby.
 The caudal fin is rounded.
 In males, there is a conspicuous dark spot on the anterior dorsal fin and in both sexes there is a black patch on the caudal peduncle.
 The general colour is sandy brown with indistinct dark blotches and reticulations on the dorsal surface and dark striations on the pale fins.
 The colour of the male darkens during the breeding season and his fins become more coloured.
 The average size is about 4 to 5 cm.